URI-nextlab/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

 behavioral.
 The gate-level and datafow modeling are used to model combinatorial circuits whereas the behavioral modeling is used for both combinatorial and sequential circuits.

-**IMPORTANT** If you are not familiar with Verilog, HDLBits [link](https://hdlbits.01xz.net/wiki/Main_Page) is a good resource to complete before this pactise.
+**IMPORTANT** If you are not familiar with Verilog, HDLBits [link](https://hdlbits.01xz.net/wiki/Main_Page) is an excellent resource to complete before this practice.
 It is a collection of small circuit design exercises for practicing digital hardware design using Verilog Hardware Description Language (HDL).
 The earlier problems follow a tutorial style, while the later problems will increasingly challenge your circuit design skills.
 Each problem requires you to design a small circuit in Verilog, and HDLBits provides immediate feedback on the circuit module you submit to check for correctness.

 ## Gate-level Modeling